-139. Student remote pilot licence
+139. Student Remote Pilot Licence

-- (1) An applicant for a Student Remote Pilot licence shall- - (a) be at least sixteen years of age; - (b) have the ability to speak and understand the English language; and - (c) possess a valid Class 3 Medical Certificate issued under these Regulations. - (2) A student remote pilot shall not fly an RPA solo unless under the supervision of, or with the authority of, an authorised RPAS instructor.
+- (1) An applicant for a Student RPL shall- - (a) be at least sixteen years of age; - (b) have the ability to speak and understand the English language; and - (c) possess a valid class 3 Medical certificate issued under these Regulations.

+(2) A student remote pilot shall not fly an UA solo unless under the supervision of, or with the authority of an authorised UAS instructor.

-(3) A student remote pilot shall not fly an RPA solo on international RPAS operations unless by special or general arrangement between the States concerned.
+(3) A student remote pilot shall not fly UA solo on international UAS operations unless by special or general arrangement between the States concerned.